thomas-young-2013/open-box/docs/en/index.rst

 ================================================================

-**OpenBox** is an open-source system designed for black-box optimization.
-Based on Bayesian optimization, OpenBox can solve black-box optimization problems efficiently.
-It supports not only traditional single objective black-box optimization problems (e.g., hyperparameter optimization), but also multi-objective optimization, optimization with constraints, multiple parameter types, transfer learning, distributed parallel evaluation, multi-fidelity optimization, etc. Moreover, OpenBox provides both standalone local usage and online optimization service.
-Users can monitor and manage the optimization tasks on web pages, and also deploy their private optimization service.
+**OpenBox** is an open-source system designed for black-box optimization (BBO).
+OpenBox can solve the generalized BBO problems efficiently.
+It supports 1) traditional BBO problems with single objective (e.g., hyper-parameter optimization), 2) multi-objective BBO problems,
+3) BBO with constraints, and 4) multi-objective BBO problems with constraints.
+Moreover, it provides additional optimizations with transfer learning, distributed parallel evaluation, multi-fidelity optimization, etc.
+OpenBox has two kinds for software artifacts: standalone python package and online BBO service.

 ----------------------------------------

 Who should consider using OpenBox
 =================================

-(To be filled)
+* Those who want to tune hyper-parameters for their ML tasks automatically.
+* Those who want to find the optimal configuration for their configuration search tasks (e.g., knobs tuning in database).
+* Data Platform owners who want to provide BBO service in their platform.
+* Researchers and data scientists who want to easily solve the generalized BBO problems.

 ----------------------------------------